axdaws007/MMM-Message-Functions/README.md

 # Firebase Cloud Functions - Message Cleanup

 A Firebase Cloud Functions project that automatically deletes old messages from a Firebase Realtime Database after a specified retention period.
+These messages will have been created using the MMM-Message-PWA application.

 ## Overview